 In the words of Mahatma Gandhi “Be the change you want to see in the world.”

 Triaster's Ask The Crowd platform is a software tool that is designed to capture everyone's ideas and prioritisation views to enable you to build the best possible change roadmap that everyone can get behind.
 It also takes care of much of the communication needed to build a culture of Continuous Improvement and helps you to streamline the change process, taking users step by step through the actions required of them.

 If you are serious about becoming a 'change guy' and creating a culture of Continuous Improvement, you should sign up for a free trial of the ATC Platform now.

 Written by Alan Cay Culler

-Alan Cay Culler is a management consultant with 37 years of experience, specializing in strategic leadership and change.
+Alan Cay Culler is a management consultant with 40 years or so of experience, specializing in strategic leadership and change.
 Alan has worked with name clients in many industries.
 He has taught in executive education programs at several universities including The Wharton School, Carnegie Mellon University and the University of Pittsburgh.
 Alan has worked for 5 consulting firms including Gemini Consulting where he rose to be the head of the leadership and organisational practice, and Katzenbach Partners, a start-up, McKinsey spinoff, which combined strategic analytics with organisational consulting.
 In 2014 Alan founded The Results-Alliance, a confederation of independent consultants and small firms that help companies implement sustainable change, mostly through initiaves of integration, innovation and continuous improvement, www.results-alliance.com